avearmin/py-cli-password-manager/README.md

 ## Using The Password Manager

-Currently the Password Manager supports 5 commands:
+Currently the Password Manager supports 6 commands:

 - `setup`: Set a master password, and generate salt. $ python main.py setup

-- `set`: Store a password for a service. $ python main.py set master_password service password
+- `set`: Store a password for a service. $ python main.py set master_password service

 - `get`: Retrieve a password for a service. $ python main.py get master_password service

 - `del`: Delete a service/password pair. $ python main.py del master_password service

 - `gen`: Generate a random password and store it. $ python main.py gen master_password service

+- `print`: Print data to the console.
+Note: This will not decrypt anything. $ python main.py print